Relintai/pandemonium_engine_docs/03_usage/01_math/04_matrices_and_transforms.md

 ![](img/matrices_and_transforms/rotate2.png)

-Note:
- Pandemonium represents all rotations with radians, not degrees.
+Note: Pandemonium represents all rotations with radians, not degrees.
 A full turn is `TAU` or `PI*2` radians, and a quarter turn of 90 degrees is `TAU/4` or `PI/2` radians.
 Working with `TAU` usually results in more readable code.

-Note:
- Fun fact: In addition to Y being *down* in Pandemonium, rotation
-          is represented clockwise.
+Fun fact: In addition to Y being *down* in Pandemonium, rotation is represented clockwise.
 This means that all the math and trig functions behave the same as a Y-is-up CCW system, since these differences "cancel out".
 You can think of rotations in both systems being "from X to Y".

 In order to perform a rotation of 0.5 radians (about 28.65 degrees), we simply plug in a value of 0.5 to the formula above and evaluate